UTexas

 4. If a Faculty Disposition is presented, the student may:

-1. Accept the finding of a violation and the sanctions recommended by the faculty member;
+1. Accept the finding of a violation and the sanctions recommended by the Faculty Member;

 1. The Dean of Students reviews Faculty Dispositions for adherence to institutional process and due process standards, and to adjust determinations of responsibility and/or sanction recommendations where either would fall outside those generally issued in similar cases.
 A conduct matter resolved by Faculty Disposition shall not be considered final and official until the Dean of Students has completed its review and afforded the involved student an opportunity to meet, in accordance with Sec.
-11-505(f).
+11-506(f).

 2. A student who resolves their case through Faculty Disposition may be assessed additional sanctions by the Dean of Students, including status-based sanctions, in accordance with Sec.
 11-701 or Sec.
 11-703.

 6. The student will receive notice, in accordance with Sec.
 11-201, from the Dean of Students after review of the Faculty Disposition and assignment of additional sanction(s), if any.
 Along with that notification, the student will be afforded an opportunity for an informal meeting with the Dean of Students.
-The student will have five days from the day the notification is sent to indicate their interest in meeting with the Dean of Students.
+The student will have 3) days from the day the notification is sent to indicate their interest in meeting with the Dean of Students.

 1. If a student fails to respond to the meeting request, the Faculty Disposition will be finalized.